lake-wg/edhoc/draft-ietf-lake-edhoc.md

 An EAD item can be either critical or non-critical, determined by the sign of the ead_label in the EAD item transported in the EAD field.
 A negative value indicates that the EAD item is critical and a non-negative value indicates that the EAD item is non-critical.

-If an endpoint receives a critical EAD item it does not recognize, or a critical EAD item that contains information that it cannot process, then the endpoint MUST send an EDHOC error message back as defined in {{error}}, and the EDHOC protocol MUST be discontinued.
+If an endpoint receives a critical EAD item it does not recognize, or a critical EAD item that contains information that it cannot process, then the endpoint MUST send an EDHOC error message back as defined in {{error}}, and the EDHOC session MUST be aborted.
 The EAD item specification defines the error processing.
 A non-critical EAD item can be ignored.

  The security application registering a new EAD item needs to describe under what conditions the EAD item is critical or non-critical, and thus whether the ead_label is used with negative or positive sign. ead_label = 0 is used for padding, see {{padding}}.